Cantor-Bernstein implies Excluded Middle: An elementary set-theoretic statement implying

 \begin{proposition} Let $A$ and $B$ be sets and $f : A \to B$ an injective function.
 Suppose that $A$ is non-empty.
 If excluded middle holds, then there exists a surjection $g : B \to A$. \end{proposition} \begin{proof} Since $A$ is non-empty, one can pick a default element $d \in A$.
 By excluded middle, we know for every $y\in B$ either there exists an $x\in A$ such that $f(x)=y$ or no such $x$ exists.
 Hence we can define $g$ by cases as follows:

 Note $g$ is well defined since $f$ is injective, and $g$ is clearly surjective. \end{proof}

 Notice that in this little proof, one needs to make a case analysis using excluded middle.
 As in the case of Cantor-Bernstein, one can ask if this is necessary.
-In fact, it is necessary as we now prove.
+It is in our setting.

 \begin{proposition} Suppose for all sets $A$ and $B$ there is a surjective function $g:B\to A$ whenever $A$ is nonempty and there is an injective function $f:A\to B$.
 Then excluded middle holds. \end{proposition} \begin{proof} Let $p\in\Omega$ be given and consider $A \eqdef \{ 0 \mathrel{|} p \}$.
 There is clearly an injection $f:A+1\to 2$ given by $f(\inl(x)) = 0$ for $x\in A$ and $f(\inr(0)) = 1$.
 Note that $A + 1$ is non-empty, as $\inr(0) \in A + 1$.
 Applying our assumption, we obtain a surjection $g : 2 \to A + 1$.
-Note that $\forall i \in 2. \; g(i) = \inl(0) \lor g(i) = \inr(0)$ holds because of the universal property of disjoint unions.
+Note that holds because of the universal property of disjoint unions.
 Hence we have two cases. \begin{itemize} \item Suppose $g(i) = \inl(0)$ for some $i\in 2$.
 In this case $0\in A$ and so $p$ holds. \item Suppose $g(0) = \inr(0)$ and $g(1) = \inr(0)$.
 We prove $\neg p$ holds.
 To this end, assume $p$ holds.
 Hence $0\in A$.
 Since $g$ is surjective there must be some $i\in 2$ such that $g(i)=\inl(0)$, contradicting our assumption. \end{itemize} \end{proof}

 Here, the strategy was fairly simple: take the $A \subseteq 1$ associated to the proposition, and try to make it fit in the hypothesis of the lemma using disjoint unions and singletons.
 The situation in the proof can be visualized as follows: